Trademark Class List in India: Classification of Goods and Services

 For instance, Class 25 covers clothing, footwear, and headgear, while Class 35 includes services related to advertising and business management.
 Understanding and selecting the appropriate trademark class is crucial for businesses as it determines the scope of protection and the industry in which their trademark is safeguarded.
 Registering under the correct class helps avoid conflicts with existing trademarks and ensures comprehensive protection of the brand.

-What is the basis of the classification of trademark classes?
+Basis of the classification of trademark classes

 • Nature of goods and services: The classification system groups similar products and services together, ensuring that businesses within the same industry can register their trademarks under the appropriate class.